xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 #### def __ft_sensor_app_set__(self, app_code):

 ```
-Set robot to be controlled in force mode
+Set robot to be controlled in force mode.
+(Through the Six-axis Force Torque Sensor)
 Note:
     1. only available if firmware_version >= 1.8.3
+    2. the Six-axis Force Torque Sensor is required (the third party is not currently supported)

 :param app_code: force mode.
     0: non-force mode